Geremi: Early career

 Geremi was born in Bafoussam, Cameroon.
-Raised into a footballing family, Geremi was encouraged to remain focused on school by his father, a former player.
+Raised in a footballing family, Geremi was encouraged to remain focused on school by his father, a former player.
 But as duties for his club and national teams pulled him away from his studies, he eventually decided to pursue his playing career.
 Geremi gave up on studying for his university entrance exams and began playing professionally.

 Geremi began his career with a local side in Bafoussam, Racing FC, in 1995.
-A first-division club in the Cameroon's MTN Elite One, Racing had won the league championship the year before 16-year-old Geremi arrived and won the league cup, the Cameroonian Cup, in his only season as a professional at the club.
+A first-division club in Cameroon's MTN Elite One, Racing had won the league championship the year before 16-year-old Geremi arrived.
+In his only season as a professional at the club, he won the Cameroonian Cup.

 Cerro Porteño

 In 1996, Geremi received an offer from Cerro Porteño, which he took, after being scouted whilst playing for the Cameroon U21 national team in Brazil.
 Before Geremi arrived at Cerro Porteño, agent Pedro Aldave picked between Samuel Eto'o and Geremi to go to Paraguay and join the Asunción club.
 Geremi was 18 when he arrived at the club.

 In 1997, Geremi was teammates with compatriot Cyrille Florent Bella, the Uruguayan Ricardo Bitancort, Brazilian Felippe Ximenes, and Paraguayans Diego Gavilán, Jorge Martín Núñez, Paulo da Silva, Aldo Bobadilla and Roberto Fernández in Cerro Porteño's team.
 Geremi was the star of the title decider in Paraguay's 1997 Apertura Tournament, which Cerro Porteño lost.

-He only disputed one tournament with Cerro Porteño during six months at the club, reportedly not adapting to Paraguayan football before emprending to travel to Turkey.
+He only disputed one tournament with Cerro Porteño during six months at the club, reportedly not adapting to Paraguayan football.
 Six months was enough for him to jump to European football.
 Geremi mentioned that in Paraguay he was too far from his family and wished to go to European football.
 He received an offer from Turkey, and immediately signed.